Banani-Rath/azure-devops-server-docs-pr/docs/server/install/sql-server/install-sql-server.md

 ## Work with SQL Server Named Instances

 You can choose to install Team Foundation Server using the default instance of SQL Server or a named instance of SQL Server.
 Depending on your business infrastructure and deployment needs, you might prefer to use a named instance.
-If you want to use a named instance in your deployment of Team Foundation Server, you must create that named instance in SQL Server before you install Team Foundation Server or create a team project collection that uses that instance.
+If you want to use a named instance in your deployment of Team Foundation Server, you must create that named instance in SQL Server before you install Team Foundation Server or create a project collection that uses that instance.
 You cannot create a named instance during installation of Team Foundation Server.

 To use a named instance of SQL Server in a deployment of Team Foundation Server, you must do one of the following: